SoundMind: RL-Incentivized Logic Reasoning for Audio-Language Models: Experiments

-\textbf{SoundMind achieves state-of-the-art performance on the audio-to-text reasoning task.} Table~\ref{tab:a2t} presents results for generating textual reasoning outputs from audio-only inputs.
-Our Qwen2.5-Omni-7B-RL model achieves an accuracy of 81.40\%, outperforming all evaluated baselines.
-Compared to its supervised counterpart Qwen2.5-Omni-7B (77.59\%), the reinforcement-tuned variant achieves a notable absolute gain of 3.81\%.
-This indicates that the SoundMind reward framework significantly improves the model's ability to generate accurate, text-based logical conclusions based on audio inputs.
-Among non-RL baselines, Gemini-Pro-V1.5 achieves the second-best performance with 74.54\%, followed by MiniCPM-o (73.17\%), and Baichuan-Omni-1.5 (70.58\%).
-Qwen2-Audio lags behind with 58.23\%, highlighting that generic multimodal alignment is insufficient for reasoning-heavy tasks without dedicated optimization.
-Qwen2.5-Omni-7B-RL improves upon Gemini-Pro by a margin of 6.86\%, and surpasses MiniCPM-o by 8.23\%, establishing a clear lead across models of comparable or larger capacity.
-These results validate that our reinforcement learning setup improves reasoning accuracy and generalizes effectively across audio entailment tasks, driven by structured reward signals for answer format, answer correctness, and reasoning length.
+Qwen2.5-Omni-7B fine-tuned with SoundMind-RL achieves state-of-the-art performance on the challenging audio-to-text reasoning task.
+Table~\ref{tab:a2t} reports results for generating textual outputs from audio-only inputs.
+Our model attains an accuracy of 81.40\%, clearly outperforming all evaluated baselines.
+Compared to its counterpart Qwen2.5-Omni-7B (77.59\%), the reinforcement-tuned variant yields an absolute improvement of 3.81\%, clearly demonstrating that the SoundMind reward framework substantially enhances the model's ability to produce accurate text-based logical conclusions from speech audio input.

-\textbf{SoundMind enhances logical structuring in text-to-audio reasoning despite modality shift.} In Table~\ref{tab:t2a}, we evaluate the model's ability to generate speech-based reasoning from text-only prompts.
-The RL-enhanced model achieves 83.84\% accuracy, representing a 3.05\% improvement over the supervised baseline.
-This result highlights that even when the input lacks audio grounding, the reward structure guides the model toward more structured and consistent reasoning in speech.
-The increased reasoning depth, induced by chain-of-thought reinforcement signals, indicates that SoundMind is capable of refining response quality across modalities—not only in interpreting audio, but also in generating semantically coherent outputs in speech form.

-\textbf{In fully speech-based settings, SoundMind generalizes reasoning without textual anchors.} Table~\ref{tab:a2a} investigates the most demanding configuration: generating spoken reasoning from audio-only inputs, with no access to textual content during inference.
-In this dual-audio scenario, our model maintains a strong performance gain, raising accuracy from 77.59\% to 81.40\%.
-This demonstrates that SoundMind can internalize abstract logical dependencies in audio alone—without relying on textual shortcuts.
-Such robustness is especially valuable for real-world applications involving spoken dialogue systems, voice-based tutoring agents, or accessibility tools that require full audio-audio reasoning capabilities.

-\textbf{Across all tasks, SoundMind consistently improves logical accuracy while maintaining acceptable speech quality.} Our Qwen2.5-Omni-7B-RL model outperforms all baselines in reasoning accuracy across the three evaluated input-output modality pairs.
-These results confirm that reward-guided reinforcement learning can strengthen logical inference capabilities in audio-language models.
-While we observe a moderate rise in Word Error Rate (WER) in speech-based outputs, this trade-off is expected given the model's increased focus on semantic correctness and structured explanation.
-The observed WER remains within acceptable bounds and does not hinder interpretability.
-Future work can explore fluency-aware RL objectives or dual-path reward balancing to further harmonize reasoning fidelity and audio naturalness.